Uninett/Argus/docs/api.rst

 -  ``POST`` to ``/api/v1/token-auth/``: returns an auth token for the posted user

-   -  Note that this token will expire after 14 days, and can be replaced by posting to the same endpoint.
+   -  Note that this token will expire after a certain amout of days that is set in the variable ``AUTH_TOKEN_EXPIRES_AFTER_DAYS`` in :ref:`site-specific-settings` (by default 14 days), and can be replaced by posting to the same endpoint.

    .. code-block:: json
     :caption: Example request body